 5. Sanibel Island, Florida

 Just off the coast of Fort Myers, the beautiful beaches of Sanibel Island are lapped by the waters of the Gulf of Mexico and offer some of the best seashell hunting in all of Florida.
-The miles and miles of Sanibel Island beaches do get busy in late spring and during summer vacation, so head there early in the season for the best experience.
+The miles and miles of Sanibel Island beaches do get busy during spring break and summer vacation, so head there early in the season for the best experience.

 When you get hungry, head to Traditions on the Beach, a local restaurant that’s been in operation since 1895.
 Look for a tapas-style menu at the bar and a full menu in the main dining room.
 And if you love crabmeat, you’ll never do any better than the Lump Crab Martini, which is served with fresh lump crab meat, house remoulade, and mango salsa.